Esri/solutions-widgets-wpf/source/AllSolutionsWidgetsWithTests/Readme.md

 # Test Dependent Services

- This is a simple console application to test the services that some of the widgets depend on.
+This is a simple test application to test the services that some of the widgets depend on.

 ## Features

 * Test availability of services.

 ## Instructions